Ziproxy is hogging my DNS!

 Chaining Squid to Ziproxy does not work or it behaves strange.

-See this page, section 6.
-It explains how you should configure Squid in order to chain it to Ziproxy.
+you should configure Squid in order to chain it to Ziproxy.

 The other way around (Ziproxy to Squid) requires no special configuration.